Modern Latin-Inspired Interiors & Resin Sculptures by Marcela Cure

 marcela cure

-My work with resin is always exciting because of the challenges in the process, but I have to say my absolute favorite piece to date is “Fragmentia”, a piece I introduced earlier this year during my first solo-exhibit in Paris.
+Working with resin has always excited me—not only for the challenge but for the possibilities in resin sculpture, which allow me to push form and emotional expression.
+But I have to say my absolute favorite piece to date is “Fragmentia”, a piece I introduced earlier this year during my first solo-exhibit in Paris.
 I like to think of Fragmentia as a “sculptural memento” that sheds light upon the intricacies in womanhood.
 Consisting of hand-sculpted and hand-cast fragments that yield an upright torso, Fragmentia tries to reference the anatomical considerations of the Reinassance while recurring to more deliberate geometries.
 To me, the piece is a reminder of romance in complexiry and poetry in resilience.

 designeers